rehierl/node-tree-outliner/0-0-0-introduction.md

 2. B                               1.1.
 B
 ```

-Both TOCs are not equivalent because each of these corresponds with a different
+Both TOCs are not equivalent, because each of these corresponds with a different
 structure.
 Consequently, only one can accurately represent the fragment's
 outline, the other one does not.
 So which of these is invalid?